-15N photo-CIDNP MAS NMR - Figure 2 shows 15N MAS NMR spectra of uniformly 15N labeled PSI-110 particles of duckweed obtained under continuous illumination with white light at magnetic field strengths of (A) 2.35, (B) 4.7, (C) 7.1 and (D) 9.4 Tesla.
-At higher fields, the signal of the amide backbone nitrogens of the protein becomes clearly visible at about 125 ppm as a broad peak.
-In addition, sharp light-induced emissive (negative) signals were observed originating from the Chl a and Chl a' cofactors involved in formation of a SCRP.
-All light-induced signals are emissive at all magnetic fields investigated, and the absolute intensity increases with the magnetic field strength.
-Previous numerical simulations suggest that the matching conditions of the enhancement mechanisms are best met at 9.4 Tesla (i.e., 400 MHz 1H frequency) leading to maximum signal enhancement (Roy et al., 2007).
-The three emissive 15N signals appear at 254 (strong, with shoulder at 250), 210 (very strong, with weak shoulder at 207) and 188 (medium) ppm.
-The signals are in good agreement with previous 15N photo-CIDNP MAS NMR data of PSI from duckweed and spinach obtained at 4.7 T (Janssen et al., 2012) and can be conveniently assigned to a Chl a cofactor having signals at 247.0, 189.4, 206.5 and 186.6 ppm in solution NMR for N-IV, N-III, N-II and N-I, respectively (Boxer et al., 1974).
+Figure 2 shows 15N MAS NMR spectra of uniformly 15N labeled PSI-110 particles of duckweed obtained under continuous illumination with white light at magnetic field strengths of (a) 2.35, (b) 4.7, (c) 7.1, and (d) 9.4 Tesla.
+At higher fields, the signal of the amide backbone nitrogen of the protein becomes clearly visible at about 125 parts per million (ppm) as a broad peak.
+In addition, sharp light-induced emissive (negative) signals were observed to originate from the Chl a and Chl a' cofactors involved in formation of a SCRP.
+All lightinduced signals are emissive at all magnetic fields investigated, and the absolute intensity increases with the magnetic field strength.
+Previous numerical simulations suggest that the matching conditions of the enhancement mechanisms are best met at 9.4 Tesla (i.e., 400 MHz1H frequency), leading to maximum signal enhancement (Roy et al., 2007).
+The three emissive 15N signals appear at 254 (strong, with shoulder at 250), 210 (very strong, with weak shoulder at 207) and 188 ppm (medium).
+The signals are in good agreement with previous 15N photo-CIDNP MAS NMR data of PSI from duckweed and spinach obtained at 4.7 T (Janssen et al., 2012) and can be conveniently assigned to a Chl a cofactor, with signals at 247.0, 189.4, 206.5 and 186.6 ppm in the solution of NMR for N-IV, N-III, N-II and N-I, respectively (Boxer et al., 1974).
 The strongest signal belongs to a single N-II, and the second strongest originates from the N-IV nitrogen.
-Whether the third signal occurring at 188 ppm originates from either N-I or N-III is not clear.
+It is not clear whether the third signal occurring at 188 ppm originates from either N-I or N-III.
 Since shoulders and asymmetries occur, it appears that the signals originate from multiple cofactors.
-Emissive signals can arise from either donor or acceptor cofactors, therefore the sign cannot indicate the site of origin of signals.
-Since a chemical shift assignment would allow to recognize whether the signals originate from donor or acceptor, and if from the donor, whether from Chl a or Chl a', we performed quantum-chemical calculations to estimate the chemicals shifts of the different cofactors.
+Emissive signals can arise from either donor or acceptor cofactors, and therefore, the sign cannot indicate the site of origin of signals.
+Since a chemical shift assignment would allow one to recognize whether the signals originate from donor or acceptor, and, if from the donor, whether from Chl a or Chl a', we performed quantum chemical calcula-

 Figure 2.
-15N photo-CIDNP MAS NMR spectra obtained from the same sample of uniformly 15N labeled PSI-110 particles of duckweed measured at magnetic field strengths of (A) 2.35 T, (B) 4.7 T, (C) 7.1 T and (D) 9.4 T. All spectra have been obtained with a MAS frequency of 8 kHz, a temperature of 235 K, a cycle delay of 4 s and an illuminance of 320 kLux provided by a white Xenon lamp.
+15N photo-CIDNP MAS NMR spectra obtained from the same sample of uniformly 15N labeled PSI-110 particles of duckweed measured at magnetic field strengths of (a) 2.35 T, (b) 4.7 T, (c) 7.1 T, and (d) 9.4 T. All spectra were obtained with a MAS frequency of 8 kHz, a temperature of 235 K, a cycle delay of 4 s, and an illuminance of 320 kLux provided by a white Xenon lamp.
 The number of scans was kept constant.